arleym/launch-list/launchlist.md

 - [ ] Consider adding to the portfolio
 - [ ] Submit sitemap to Google Search Console
 - [ ] Delete staging environment
+- The website is just getting started ;)